Shrivenham F.C.

-The club also run a development side, Shrivenham Development, who compete in the Uhlsport Hellenic League 2 South.
+The club also run a development side, Shrivenham Development, who compete in the Wiltshire League Division 1.

 History

 They were established in 1900 and joined the Hellenic League Division One West in 2001 from the North Berks League, having won it for a second time in the 2000–01 season.
 They were Division One West Champions in 2004–05 and were promoted to the Hellenic League Premier Division.
-In the 2017-18 Hellenic League season they were promoted to the Hellenic Premier Division finishing 2nd after Easington Sports failed to beat Letcombe, losing 5-3.
+In the 2017-18 Hellenic League season they were promoted to the Hellenic Premier Division finishing 2nd after Easington Sports failed to beat Letcombe, losing 5–3.
 Despite a poor start in their return season, the club went on to record a 17-game unbeaten run post Christmas and eventually finished the campaign in a club record 5th place.

 Ground

 Shrivenham play their home games at Barrington Park, Highworth Road, Shrivenham, Oxfordshire, SN6 8BJ.